 Fitch Affirms Iceland at ‘A’; Outlook Stable

-Iceland has an ESG Relevance Score (RS) of ‘5[+]’respectively for both Political Stability and Rights and for the Rule of Law, Institutional and Regulatory Quality and Control of Corruption.
+Iceland has an ESG Relevance Score (RS) of '5[+]' for both Political Stability and Rights and for the Rule of Law, Institutional and Regulatory Quality and Control of Corruption.

-Macro: Renewed economic weakness or an adverse shock, for example due to a sharp slowdown in the tourism sector, a sustained correction in the real estate market and material negative impact on the banking sector.
+Macro: An adverse economic shock, for example due to a sharp correction in the real estate market.